 If they have to wade through a sea of Thomas the Train and Barbies in order to even step foot in a room in your house, the appeal of your house has already dropped by a factor of too many.

 This is NOT personal, but we need to hide Billy Bob and Cindy Loo’s stuff when we are gearing up to sell a home.
-Declutter and pare down that kids gear as much as possible.
+Declutter and pare down that kid gear as much as possible.
 And whatever stays must be stored NICELY and NEATLY.
-Keep it inside the home if you must, but ideally, renting a storage unit that either sits in your driveway, or is a couple miles down the road is a great plan.
+Keep it inside the home if you must, but ideally, renting a storage unit that either sits in your driveway or is a couple of miles down the road is a great plan.

 The less kids stuff they see, the larger and more open your home will feel, and the more they will be able to envision themselves in the space.
 And that is CRUCIAL.

 Let me say here that being a mom to three young kids, I know that decluttering, and maybe especially kids’ stuff can be difficult.
 If it’s something you struggle with, I totally get it.
 I wrote with 5 very specific tips about how to declutter when prepping your home to sell.
 So check that out.

 I have another free resource for you, as well…

 It’s a 16-page resource filled with tips and tricks that I have used dozens and dozens of times over the years to make money while I’m decluttering and organizing, and I KNOW it can help you, too!
 Click here to grab your free copy, or on the picture below⤵️

 Just like Cindy Loo and Billy Bob, I KNOW that your pets are AMAZING.
 Your cats are the funniest, your dog is the biggest sweetheart there is.
 But again, Tigger and Rover are NOT going to help you in your quest to sell your home quickly and for the biggest profit.
 In fact, they will hurt you.

 I know this is CRAZY, but there are people out there who despise cats.
 They are scared of dogs.
 There are even people who are allergic to your animals.